 While many secure email services sacrifice features and functionality for security, you can have it all with Mailfence.
 This makes Mailfence a great alternative to full email and productivity suites, such as G Suite or Office 365.

 Mailfence supports all standard protocols like POP, IMAP, SMTP, WebDav.
 It also integrates a calendar, document storage, workspaces, and a chat which enable real time sharing of data and group collaboration, making it an ideal choice for professionals and teams.
+The user-friendly interface of Mailfence ensures that even users who are not tech-savvy can navigate the platform with ease.

 When I did an in-depth test for the Mailfence review, I found it to be very intuitive, sporting a slick interface with a tons of features.
 Its performance was smooth and I didn’t encounter any bugs.
 But, in case you experience any problems, you can always turn to their responsive email and phone support.